tienfeek/chute-tutorials/Android/Authentication/README.md

 Introduction
 ====

-This tutorial will help you successfully log into your Facebook or Twitter account.
+Authentication is a tutorial project that will help you successfully log into your Facebook or Twitter account.

 Setup